fshowalter/movielog-archive/reviews/dangerous-mission-1954.md

 :date: 2015-03-28
 :imdb_id: tt0046891
 :grade: D+
 :pull_quote: _Dangerous Mission_ isn’t a very good movie.
 But for some folks it may be worth a look.
-Unfortunately, I must venture into spoiler territory to explain why.
-Consider this fair warning.
+To explain why, I must venture into spoiler territory.
 ---
 _Dangerous Mission_ isn’t a very good movie.
 But for some folks it may be worth a look.
-Unfortunately, I must venture into spoiler territory to explain why.
+To explain why, I must venture into spoiler territory.

 Consider this fair warning.

 The film opens with a murder.
 We’re looking down a set of stairs into a darkened, deserted nightclub.
 A man sits playing a piano with his back to us.
 Another man appears atop the stairs.
 He has a gun.
 He sneaks down and creeps across the nightclub floor.
 There’s a flash of lightning and a crack of thunder from the storm outside.
 The piano player turns, and the gunman shoots twice.
 The piano player drops dead.
 Then we hear footsteps and a woman scream.
 The gunman whirls towards us and fires.
 We hear the sound of running and a door closing.
 The gunman hurries after the mystery woman.